-We have talked a lot previously about company culture and its importance within your organization–better culture leads to higher employee retention, increased productivity and happier employees.
-It affects all areas of your organization and can often be the make-or-break factor of growing into a successful, sustainable business.
-In regard to individual departments, sales can be particularly vulnerable to the effects of a healthy or poor company culture, since it needs to be both competitive and collaborative at the same time.
+We have talked a lot previously about company culture and its importance within your organization–better culture leads to higher employee retention, increased productivity, and happier employees.
+It affects all areas of your organization and can often be the make-or-break factor in growing into a successful and sustainable business.
+Regarding individual departments, sales can be particularly vulnerable to the effects of a healthy or poor company culture since it needs to be both, competitive and collaborative, simultaneously.

 So, today we look specifically at the effects of company culture on your sales teams.